You’re More Spiritual Than You Think

 – Teresa of Avila

-The spiritual quest begins by getting to know this God, the very Source of all reality, the Supreme Creator at the center of all things.
-Surprisingly, it is not a difficult task because the helpful inner Spirit that patiently guides each of us is a living spark, a divine gift, of that Greater Spirit.
+Our spiritual quest begins by getting to know this God.
+It is not necessarily a difficult task because the Inner Spirit that patiently guides each of us is a living spark, a divine gift, of that Greater Spirit.

-While no one can profess to know the full nature of God, we can still formulate concepts that approximate this nature.
+No mere mortal can profess to know the full nature of an infinite and eternal God, but we can still formulate concepts that approximate this nature.
 In other words, it is possible to achieve a relative understanding of God.
-And there are many sources to draw from, including Jesus, Buddha, Zoroaster, Lao Tzu, Guru Nanak, and hundreds of others, all of whom view God as a real spirit entity.
+There are many sources we can draw on, including Jesus, Buddha, Zoroaster, Lao Tzu, Guru Nanak, and many others, all of whom view God as a real spiritual entity.

 There is but one God.
 His name is Truth.
 He is the Creator.